xregistry/spec/core/spec.md

 Resource to be created and will be have a unique `versionid` within the scope of the owning Resource.

-For example, updating the state of Resource without creating a new Version would make sense if there is a typo in the `description` field.
+For example, updating the data of Resource without creating a new Version would make sense if there is a typo in the `description` field.
 But, adding additional data to the document of a Resource might require a new Version and a new `versionid` (e.g. changing it from "1.0" to "1.1").